 It is estimated that nearly 4 million babies are born in the United States every year, many of which happen without complications.
 Unfortunately, it is also estimated that 7 out of every 1,000 children born in the country sustain some form of birth injury that can range from minor to severe.

-Although not every single birth injury that occurs is the result of medical negligence, many are and, if you believe your baby’s birth injury was caused by medical negligence, you will need a skilled medical malpractice attorney on your side to fight for the compensation you deserve and to ensure the responsible party is held liable for your baby’s injuries.
+Although not every single birth injury that occurs is the result of medical negligence, many are and, if you believe your baby’s birth injury was caused by medical negligence, you will need a skilled Tulsa birth injury lawyer on your side to fight for the compensation you deserve and to ensure the responsible party is held liable for your baby’s injuries.

 At Richardson Richardson Boudreaux, we are dedicated to helping families of babies who sustained birth injuries at the hands of a negligent medical professional.
 Backed by over 150 years of collective legal experience and an educated and trained nurse, you can rest assured your case will be in good hands with us.

 WHAT IS A BIRTH INJURY ACCORDING TO A TULSA BIRTH INJURY LAWYER

 A birth injury is a specific kind of injury that happens during birth that causes a disability or disorder in an otherwise healthy infant.
 While birth defects are usually unavoidable, birth injuries tend to be caused by medical negligence that can occur during pregnancy, the delivery process, or immediately following delivery.
 Some factors that could potentially lead to a difficult delivery and result in an injury or injuries to a newborn baby include:

 - The size of the baby